All about Relinquishment Deed

 Lets clear out certain common confusions or doubts about relinquishments:

 Relinquishment and NOC (No Objection Certificate):

 The NOC (no objection certificate) only certifies that the person who is giving and signing the NOC does not have any objection if the concerned property is being transferred to any other person.
-However this is not the case in the Relinquishment deed, as it is a legal document in which a person gives up or releases his legal rights of the property in favor of some other person, who should not be a third party, he/she could be co-owner.
+However this is not the case in the Relinquishment Deed in India, as it is a legal document in which a person gives up or releases his legal rights of the property in favor of some other person, who should not be a third party, he/she could be co-owner.